 - Launch two Tender Response Vessels simultaneously.

-Customs and Border Protection patrol boats may be deployed according to aerial surveillance, community reports and/or radar sightings.
+Australian Border Force patrol boats may be deployed according to aerial surveillance, community reports and/or radar sightings.
 They may be used to:

 - Counter people, drug and weapons smuggling;